pcanwar/CleanSystem/README.md

 a cleaner app to clean and optimize sys.

 ## Interduction
-To free up disk space and remove private information
+To free up disk space and remove private information.

 ## Installation